29 of The Most Incredible Food in Cyprus to Try!

 A lengthy process, moussaka is not a dish that can be quickly prepared, but the result is absolutely worth it.
 This is one of the typical Cypriot foods you will fall in love with!

 7. Makaronia tou fournou – (pastitsio)

-If you only try one Cypriot food, make sure it’s halloumi!
+If you only try one food from Cyprus while you’re there, make sure it’s halloumi!

 10. Rabbit Stew

 Stifado.
 This delicious traditional Cyprus food is a stew of rabbit, pearl onions, and tomatoes spiced with rosemary, pepper, red wine vinegar, red wine, cinnamon, allspice, and other spices.